DavidDTessier/gcp-certifications/Network Engineer/READMEv2.md

 * use VPC Service Controls (service perimeter) to create a security boundary

 Network Tags
-* abitrary character string added to a _tags_ field in a resource (Compute Engine VM, etc)
+* arbitrary character string added to a _tags_ field in a resource (Compute Engine VM, etc)
-* not a seperate resource
+* not a separate resource
 * one or more tags can be associated with an instance
 * can assign to new VMs at creation time or edit any time
 * only applies to the VPC network that are directly attached to the instance's nics